sybrew/the-seo-framework/readme.txt

 			* This is great for multisite setups that block the admin interface.
 			* It prevents/resolves all sorts of first-run bugs, like the sitemap's initial registration.
 		* When Polylang is active, users are now notified that it's better not to utilize some of the Home Page SEO settings metabox fields.
+		* The settings handler has been slightly refactored to improve performance.
 	* **Changed:**
 		* TSF now requires WordPress 4.6 (previously 4.4).
 		* TSF now requires PHP 5.4 (previously 5.3).